jpkli/p4/docs/overview.md

 * [Data I/O](#/documentation/data) - Upload data to GPU and get the data processing results back.
 * [Transformation](#/documentation/transformation) - Process data using common transformations such as filter and group-by.
-* [Visualization](#/documentation/visualization) -Setup views and plot the data processing results with various visualizations.
+* [Visualization](#/documentation/visualization) - Setup views and plot the data processing results with various visualizations.
 * [Interaction](#/documentation/interaction) - Enable user interactions for data transformations and visualizations.
 * [Annotation](#/documentation/annotation) - Add annotations and marker on visualizations.
 * [Extension](#/documentation/extension) - Extend or add custom data transformation and visualization operations.